Paolo Gentiloni: European Commissioner for Economy

-In August 2019, tensions between the League and Five Star Movement (5SM) became public, leading to a motion of no-confidence in Giuseppe Conte as Prime Minister.
-Conte initially offered his resignation, but in a surprise move, Gentiloni led the national executive of the Democratic Party in announcing it would be open to the possibility of forming a new coalition with the M5S, based on pro-Europeanism, green economy, sustainable development, the fight against economic inequality and a new immigration policy, and while keeping Conte as Prime Minister.
+In August 2019, tensions between the League and Five Star Movement (5SM) became public, leading to a motion of no-confidence in Giuseppe Conte as prime minister.
+Conte initially offered his resignation, but in a surprise move, Gentiloni led the national executive of the Democratic Party in announcing it would be open to the possibility of forming a new coalition with the M5S, based on pro-Europeanism, green economy, sustainable development, the fight against economic inequality and a new immigration policy, and while keeping Conte as prime minister.
 On 29 August 2019, President Sergio Mattarella invited Conte to form a new coalition government between 5SM and the PD, with several PD politicians entering the Cabinet.
 On 5 September 2019, the new Cabinet was sworn in; later that afternoon, following the first meeting of the new Cabinet, Conte announced that the Government had decided to nominate Gentiloni as the new Italian European Commissioner within the Von der Leyen Commission.

 On 10 September, Ursula von der Leyen announced that she would hand Gentiloni the role of Commissioner for Economy if he was successfully approved by the European Parliament.
 On 3 October, the Committee on Economic and Monetary Affairs approved Gentiloni's nomination for the role.
 On 30 November, Gentiloni announced his retirement from the Chamber of Deputies, after almost 19 years of service.
 The resignation became effective on 2 December.
 During his final speech to the Chamber, he said: "I make a solemn commitment to hold together the national and European interests.
 I am an Italian man in love with Italy, I am a patriot, and I will try to make it clear that the best way to protect the national interest is to do so in the European dimension."
 On 1 December 2019, he formally began his new role within the European Commission.

 In early March 2020, Gentiloni was appointed by President von der Leyen to serve on the Commission's special task force to coordinate their response to the COVID-19 pandemic, which severely affected the European Union.
 The task force's plan consisted in the Next Generation EU program, an economic recovery package to support member states adversely impacted by the COVID-19 pandemic.
 Agreed to by the European Council on 21 July 2020, the fund is worth €750 billion.
-The NGEU fund will operate from 2021–2023, and will be tied to the regular 2021–2027 budget of the EU's Multiannual Financial Framework (MFF).
+The NGEU fund will operate from 2021 to 2023, and will be tied to the regular 2021–2027 budget of the EU's Multiannual Financial Framework (MFF).
 The comprehensive NGEU and MFF packages are projected to reach €1824.3 billion.

+Later career

+In late 2024, United Nations Secretary-General António Guterres appointed Gentiloni to a group of experts to promote actionable policy solutions and galvanize political and public support required to resolve the developing world’s debt crisis, chaired by Mahmoud Mohieldin.